Generic selectors

 Photo by Icon Sport

-It was rebuilt back in 1990 when Italy hosted the World Cup, with the venue being used to host the final between Argentina and West Germany.
+It was rebuilt in 1990 when Italy hosted the World Cup, with the venue being used to host the final between Argentina and West Germany.

 How do Roma and Lazio share a stadium?